janwdev/gdv-WiSe2021_22/README.md

 ## NumPy
 OpenCV uses NumPy ndarrays as the common format for data exchange.
 It can create, operate on, and work with NumPy arrays.
 For some operations it makes sense to import the NumPy module and use special functions provided by NumPy.
 Other libraries like TensorFlow and SciPy also use NumPy.
 See https://numpy.org/doc/stable/reference/index.html for the API reference.

+## Python style guide
+All these tutorials are written according to the [PEP8 Python Code Style Guide](https://www.python.org/dev/peps/pep-0008/).
+This is realized using the Python tools [pycodestyle (pep8)](https://code.visualstudio.com/docs/python/linting#_pycodestyle-pep8) and [autopep8](https://pypi.org/project/autopep8/).

 ## Other tutorials
 - [Tech with Tim: OpenCV Python Tutorials](https://www.youtube.com/watch?v=qCR2Weh64h4&list=PLzMcBGfZo4-lUA8uGjeXhBUUzPYc6vZRn)
 - [freeCodeCamp.org -OpenCV Course - Full Tutorial with Python](https://www.youtube.com/watch?v=oXlwWbU8l2o) (not yet watched)